freya022/BotCommands-Website/docs/using-botcommands/app-emojis.md

 While you can add them manually in your dashboard, they are:

 * Not very practical
-* Requires you to hardcode them
+* Requires you to hardcode them (unless you fetch them yourself, but that's even more effort)
 * Can only be used for one application, making it annoying when you switch from a test bot to your production bot.

 Which is why you can let the framework upload them for you!